atlCou/sw_sort/README.md

 # World Witches Sorter
-A web based character sorter.
+A web based character sorter for SW.
 Allows users to run through a manual merge sort of their favorite characters from a set.

 Built from [charasort](https://github.com/execfera/charasort/).